quan759/necoArc/README.md

 Once the bot is invited to your server, you can use the bot's commands by mentioning it or using the bot's prefix followed by the command.

-For a list of available commands and their usage, type `#help` in a text channel.
+For a list of available commands and their usage, type `nco help` in a text channel.

 ## Contributing